lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 - **ISRCs**

   ISRC stands for `International Standard Recording Code` and is a code uniquely identifying a specific recording.
-  There is not much to add here.
   Jellyfin does not store this code, so the only option is to ask MusicBrainz.
   In some cases, there may be multiple ISRCs stored in MusicBrainz for a specific recording.
 In these cases, the plugin simply chooses the first one.